iamkirankumaryadav/Finance/Apple Supply Chain.md

 # Apple Supply Chain Operation

+`Apple` has been recognized as having the best worldwide supply chains in the `Gartner Global Supply Chain`

 `Apple's Online Store`
 - Apple purchases components and materials from various `suppliers`
 - Then gets them shipped to the assembling plant in `China`